diarmidmackenzie/screen-display/README.md

 This component is still under development.
 Particular areas that still need work include:

 - More examples to illustrate the full range of capabilities of the component interface.
-- More testing (and probably bug fixing!)
+- More testing (and probably bug fixing!)  especially on mobile devices (only tested on desktop so far)
+- The component makes assumptions about some configurable attributes of the camera.
+In particular the fov and zoom attributes are assumed to be set at their default values.
+If these are changed, things won't adapt as we'd like.
+Would be nice to fix that.
 - A better story on z-axis scaling.
 Probably we should extend "keepaspect" function to the z-axis, but exactly how we do this needs some thought
 - Testing in real-world applications that want to use this component, to see whether the provided interface is useful, and meets requirements.
+- Positions of elements are not adjusted when screen dimensions change.
+That is something that could be added.
 - And probably some more...